evancollins1/hanziR/README.md

 -   `align`: A character string for alignment of figure (i.e., “center” or “left”); defaults to “center”

--   `background-color`: A character string for figure color in CSS format (i.e., color name, HEX value, RGB value, or RGBA value)
+-   `background_color`: A character string for figure color in CSS format (i.e., color name, HEX value, RGB value, or RGBA value)

 ------------------------------------------------------------------------